In this piece, we will be taking a look at a managed account company called Blue Trading.

 In terms of this fee, if you go for the VIP account then the performance fee will drop to 12%.
 Hence, you will need to consider the trade off between a higher investment amount and a lower fee.
 Of course, you can always upgrade the account should you wish to try it out.

-Blue Trading seems to have quite a few options for you to reach them.
+They seem to have a few options for you to reach them.
 Although their head office is located in Japan, they seem to have satellite offices at a number of other local jurisdiction in Europe, the Middle East and Africa.

 They claim to offer 24-hour service 5 days a week and there are number of options for you to reach out to them.
 Firstly, you could reach out to them on their live chat option.
 This is available on every page of their website.